wwestlake/Open-Game-Engine/README.md

 ```

-A typical game will want to create a record of some kind the represents a player, along with constructors and accessor functions.
+A typical game will want to create a record of some kind that represents a player, along with constructors and accessor functions.
 Here is an example:

 ```FSharp